 - 1. THDA will cancel a Carryover Allocation Agreement if there is a failure to fully satisfy conditions imposed in connection with the Carryover Allocation Agreement by the deadlines specified by THDA.
 When so cancelled, the Housing Credit referred to in the Carryover Allocation Agreement is not available for the development specified in the Carryover Allocation Agreement and will be made available to other qualified developments.
+Deadlines specified in the Carryover Allocation Agreement and will be made available to each deadline development.
 Deadlines specified in the Carryover Allocation Agreement are the dates upon which Housing Credit is deemed recaptured by THDA if the conditions related to each deadline have not been met on or before such deadlines or unless an extension has been granted. - 2.
 Housing Credit allocated through a Carryover Allocation Agreement may be voluntarily returned by the Owner.
 Upon return, the Housing Credit referred to in the Carryover Allocation Agreement is not available for the development specified in the Carryover Allocation Agreement. - 3.
-Any Housing Credit recaptured either by cancellation of a Carryover Allocation Agreement or by voluntary return by the Owner will be made available as follows: - a.
-Any Housing Credit returned before October 1, 2022 will be reserved to other qualified 2021 Initial Applications for Housing Credit as provided in this QAP. - b.
+Any Housing Credit recaptured either by cancellation of a Carryover Allocation Agreement or by voluntary return by the Owner will be made available as follows: - c.
+Any Housing Credit returned before October 1, 2022 will be reserved to other qualified 2021 Initial Applications for Housing Credit as provided in this QAP. - d.
 Any Housing Credit returned on or after October 1, 2022 will be available in 2023.